 This might be explained better with the help of an example.
 At one point or the other, we have all tried to go on diets.
 Now a diet would be impossible to keep up if you constantly have food in front of you.
 Similarly, for recovering addicts, who are just learning to lead normal lives without the support of alcohol environment plays a key role.
 During the first crucial phase of detox, if they are placed in an environment where alcohol is easily available (like, home!) it might be difficult to keep up the sobriety.

 Complete abstinence from substance is a herculean task; there is no doubt about that.
 However, it isn’t impossible; the key is to get past that first phase when your body craves for a single drop of alcohol.
-Thus, inpatient alcohol recovery is given preference.
+Thus, Partial hospitalization alcohol recovery is given preference.
 Yes, it might cost you and would also turn your life upside down.
 But if you are to have a single chance at sobriety, a rehab facility would be a better option.
 Not only would you be in a safe and secured environment, you would also be getting the chance to turn over a new leaf and get over your addiction completely.

 During alcohol and drug detox, you are bound to be prescribed certain medicines which can make this arduous journey a tad bit simpler for you.
 These medicines would reduce cravings, keep a tab on your anxiety, control sudden mood fluctuations, prevent seizures and convulsions and keep delirium tremens at bay.
 However, these medications aren’t your average over the counter drugs; they require vigilance by trained medical staff.
 Remember, detox is the most important step to alcohol recovery; and it works only when you are thinking with a clear head; and not one that is clouded by alcohol.